Original air date: 27 February 1979

 The start and end of their take on the birth is quite different from what would be expected: they start with a mating game among turtles but after its incubation other groups are dealt with (18’30-21’50).

-Switching between crocodiles and snakes it seems the cameraman filmed some interesting shots of sunlight with snakes and turtles.
+Switching between turtles and snakes it seems the cameraman filmed some interesting shots of sunlight with snakes and turtles.
 These were used to connect crocodiles (talking about them being very ancient like turtles) with snakes.
 Notice the subtle change when the focus drifts from the tortoise to the snake: A tortoise is seen vanishing in the darkness past the sun, shining on to the lens.
 Then the scene blends into another where the focal point is the eyeball of a snake (notice the frames around location where the two come together).
 This is a brilliant mixture of scenes.

+But being cold-blooded, solar-powered, does have its limitations.
+No reptile can survive sustained cold, so great areas of the world are closed to them.
 But a very long time ago, one group of the reptiles evolved an answer to that problem.
 An answer that was based on that versatile thing, the reptilian scale.
+A feather.

 Filming locations